top of page

 When to seek medical care for finger injuries?

 Because the hand is a finely coordinated tool that must function correctly for so many everyday activities, even a relatively minor finger injury can lead to some loss of function.
 If in doubt, consult Dr Ricardo.
-Also, contact him if you are not sure whether you have had a tetanus immunization in the last 10 years.
-Always seek medical care if there is severe pain or deformity, uncontrolled bleeding, numbness (loss of sensation), exposed bones or tendons and if the finger is pale or bluish in colour.
+Also, contact him if you are unsure whether you have received a tetanus immunization in the last 10 years.
+Always seek medical care if there is severe pain or deformity, uncontrolled bleeding, numbness (loss of sensation), exposed bones or tendons, and if the finger is pale or bluish in colour.
 Go to a hospital's emergency department if these conditions develop:

 • There is heavy bleeding or bleeding that does not stop.

-• There is obvious missing tissue or amputation.
+• There is an obvious missing tissue or amputation.

 • There is an obvious deformity of the finger.

-• There is a cut gapes open or goes deeper than the very top layer of skin.
+• There is a cthat ut gapes open or goes deeper than the very top layer of skin.

-• The patient is unable to completely clean out the dirt or foreign bodies from a wound.
+• The patient is unable to completely remove dirt or foreign bodies from a wound.

 • There is an area of numbness or weakness.